IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-column.md

 ## $PlatformShort$ Range Column Chart

+The $ProductName$ range column chart belongs to a group of range charts and is rendered using two lines with the area between the lines filled in.
+This type of series emphasizes the amount of change between low values and high values in the same data point over a period of time or compares multiple items.
+Range values are represented on the y-axis and categories are displayed on the X-Axis.

+In this Range Bar Chart example, weather data variance between high and low temperatures by date is shown.

 <!-- TODO copy and combine content (code snippets, description) from these topics:
 	data-chart-type-range-column-series.md
 -->

 ## $PlatformShort$ Radial Column Chart

+The Radial Column Chart belongs to a group of radial charts, and is visualized by using a collection of rectangles that extend from the center of the chart toward the locations of data points.
+This utilizes the same concepts of data plotting as the Column Chart, but wraps data points around a circle rather than stretching them along a horizontal line.

 <!-- TODO copy and combine content (code snippets, description) from these topics:
 	data-chart-type-radial-column-series.md